marciovmartins/futsite-microservices/doc/arch/ADR-002-Initial-architecture-setup-with-spring-boot-hateoas.md

 # CONTEXT

-It is necessary to expose the first api endpoint to be consumed by some other system.
+Expose the first api endpoint to be consumed by some other system.
 This is going to be the initial setup of the project that will be followed for the rest of this project.

 ## DECISION

 We will use the [Spring Data REST](https://docs.spring.io/spring-data/rest/docs/current/reference/html/#reference) and each bounded context are going to be on their own folder.

+The first bounded context is going to be Matches.

 We will split the responsibilities in sub-folders by Model.
 Inside this model folders there will be entities, inbound controller resources and supporting libraries as database implementation or external services.